Elsayed91/taxi-data-pipeline/docs/components.md

 the docs are generated through a script which is passed through airflow. for more information see the airflow scripts section.

+### Table Materialization
+1. ML Model: Incremental Strategy.
+This table needs to be fast to query the whole dataset, additionally the whole purpose of the table is to allow the datascientists to skip the continuous pre-processing, that means the table will be queried often, so an incremental strategy is best here.

+2. BI Model: View.
+While A view is best for getting you from point A to point B, the data from this view will be used by a Grafana dashboard that will be refreshed once per month, since the data itself won't be queried and it is fairly static, a view will suffice and it will spare the costs of using BigQuery storage.
+Additionally the data is fairly small in size (> 2gb).

 ## <u>Machine Learning</u>
 ### ML train